appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 ## Download MacOS VM

-You have two options to obtain the Appcircle Runner images: manual or automated.
+You have two options to obtain the Appcircle runner images: manual or automated.

-To perform these tasks manually, you can follow our step-by-step guide on [Download the macOS VM Image Manually](#download-the-macos-vm-image-manually).
+To perform these tasks manually, you can follow our step-by-step guide on [downloading the macOS VM image manually](#download-the-macos-vm-image-manually).

-Alternatively, you can automate this process on background by following our instructions on [Download the macOS VM and Xcode Images Automatically](#download-the-macos-vm-and-xcode-images-automatically).
+Alternatively, you can automate this process in the background by following our instructions on [downloading the macOS VM and Xcode images automatically](#download-the-macos-vm-and-xcode-images-automatically).

 ### Download the macOS VM Image Manually